 VGP 201 | GRAPHICS PROGRAMMING 1

-Graphics Programming 1 examines graphics engine libraries used to create 3D video game environments.
+Graphics Programming 1 examines graphics engine libraries used to create 3D, virtual reality and augmented reality virtual environments.
 Students will categorize the various techniques used to import 3D models into an interactive environment.
 Topics include: real-time graphics rendering, object transformations and graphics optimization.

 Mobile Game Development 1 will introduce students to native game development for a mobile device.
 Students will learn how to develop, test and publishing a mobile game through an app store.
 Topics include: mobile APIs, provisioning and publishing.

 VGP 203 | PHYSICS FOR GAME PROGRAMMERS 2